tavikukko/Chrome-SP-Editor/README.md

 ### Web properties
 * Select SharePoint tab, select "Web properties" from left navigation
 * Add new property and value and press "Add property"
 * Edit or modify current properties from the list below
 * click index in you want make the property searchable (you need to create managedproperty after the property has been crawled)

+### List properties
+* Select SharePoint tab, select "List properties" from left navigation
+* Select list from dropdown to see RootFolder properties
+* Add new property and value and press "Add property"
+* Edit or modify current properties from the list below
+* click index in you want make the property searchable (you need to create managedproperty after the property has been crawled)